switchupcb/disgo/_gen/coverage/README.md

 # Coverage Integration Test Generator

-Disgo contains an integration test that covers nearly 100% of the Discord API to ensure feature-complete functionality.
-This test entails calling 160+ endpoints (requests) and dealing with respective events as necessary.
+Disgo contains an integration test that covers a majority of the Discord API to ensure feature-complete functionality.
+This test entails calling 150+ endpoints (requests) and dealing with respective events as necessary.
 The test is run in the CI/CD pipeline used to approve a build for production-usage.
 It can also be used by developers to debug issues.
 As a result, it's important to optimize this task in order to _minimize the amount of time spent running tests_ in any given workflow.

 ## Guide